MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.AndroidFileOpenReliability

-This captures File open status data and various error codes to identify what file open failures are expected versus unexpected and which part of the code are reporting them.
+This captures File open status data and various error codes to identify what file open failures are expected versus unexpected and which part of the code is reporting them.
 Microsoft uses this data to analyze the reasons for file open failures and calculate critical metric like file open success rate in Word, Excel, or PowerPoint.

 The following fields are collected: